boogop/DemoFX/README.md

 Look ma no frameworks!

-A project of dubious value to recreate some classic demo effects in C#, mainly ones you don't see very often.
+A project of dubious value to recreate some classic demo effects in C#, mainly ones you don't see very often or that are hard to find in C#.
 Done entirely in GDI+, no frameworks or OpenGL, just oldschool pixel pushing.

 Salient points:
 - this is a mess